CentOS/Calendar/output/calendar.md

 ## Logging

-CentOS IRC channels and meetings are often logged using a meeting bot, for the purpose of taking minutes.
+CentOS IRC channels and meetings are often logged using a [https://wiki.centos.org/SIGGuide#SIGGuide.2FSIGProcess.2FDailyWorkings.Meetbot_Commands](meeting bot), for the purpose of taking minutes.
 You can find meeting minutes [here](http://www.centos.org/minutes/).

 ## <a name="list">Meeting List</a>